paritytech/command-bot/README.md

 # Developing

-`npm run watch` is recommended because it will restart the server when the source code changes.
-You'll want to copy
-[the example file](./env/bot.example.js) to `./env/bot.js` and set the values there for this command to work.
+`yarn watch` is recommended because it will restart the server when the source code changes.
+You'll want to copy [the example file](./env/bot.example.js) to `./env/bot.js` and set the values there for this command to work.

 ---